Xaldew/dotfiles/README.md

                                      (Not yet implemented.)

 ## Windows Installation
-Note: This section is under construction.

-The "windows" folder contains PowerShell scripts that will install a subset of the configuration that is compatible for both Windows and Unix.
+The "windows" folder contains PowerShell scripts that will install a subset of the configuration that is usable on both Windows and Unix.

 Configuration specific to windows is located here as well.

+### Installing Dotfiles

+### PowerShell Downloader

+This is the most basic installation script.
+It was written mostly as a practice in writing PowerShell code.
+It simply lists URLs for the packages, downloads and installs them.

+### Chocolatey Installation

+### Windows 10 Packet Manager